RafaGago/mini-async-log/README.md

 The library isn't a singleton, so the user should provide a reference to the logger instance on each call.

-There are two methods to pass the instance to the logging macros when enqueuing a message, one is to provide it explicitly and the other one is by providing it on a global function.
+There are two methods to pass the instance to the logging macros, one is to provide it explicitly and the other one is by providing it on a global function.

 If no instance is provided, the global function "get_mal_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL.